euroscipy/www.euroscipy.org/content/pages/2019/index.md

         <img class="photo" alt="" src="../static/2019/seed_badge.png"/>
     </a>
     <p>
-        EuroSciPy aims to be a conference respectful with the environment.
+        EuroSciPy aims to be a conference respectful of the environment.
 For this reason we are taking few actions:
     </p>
     <ul>